 Before you set off to the auction phone the auction house to make sure the auction is still taking place at the published venue and time and that the lot you are interested in has not been withdrawn.

 If you are successful in bidding for your lot then you will need to put down a deposit of ten percent.
 The deposit is usually paid for by cheque and cannot be paid for in cash or by credit card.
-You must take along two items for proof of identity such as a passport and utility bill.
+You must take along two items for proof of identities such as a passport and utility bill.
 It is essential that you have all plans in place and all relevant paperwork so that you can complete the transaction.

 Make sure you arrive at the auction at least half an hour before the auction starts.
-This will give you time to register, if necessary, and to check any last minute special conditions relating to your lot.
+This will give you time to register, if necessary, and to check any last-minute special conditions relating to your lot.
 You may be given a card with a number on it so that if you are the successful bidder for a lot you will be easily identifiable.

-Familiarise yourself with the auction room and find a place where you have good vision of all the other bidders so you can get an idea of who is bidding against you.
+Familiarise yourself with the auction room and find a place where you have a good vision of all the other bidders so you can get an idea of who is bidding against you.

 If you are unable to attend the auction you can bid by telephone.
-The auction house will telephone you when the lot is being auctioned, by proxy in writing (you specify your maximum bid and the auctioneer bids on your behalf) or on-line.
-In each case you will need to register with the auction house, provide photocopies of all identification documents and a cheque to cover your deposit and buyer’s fee prior to the date of the auction.
+The auction house will telephone you when the lot is being auctioned, by proxy in writing (you specify your maximum bid, and the auctioneer bids on your behalf) or online.
+In each case, you will need to register with the auction house, provide photocopies of all identification documents and a cheque to cover your deposit and buyer’s fee prior to the date of the auction.

 When the auction starts the auctioneer will direct you to a copy of the general conditions of sale for the auction.
 They will not actually read them out so you should be familiar with them before the auction.
 The auctioneer will briefly explain the bidding process and then the auction will begin.
 The auctioneer will give a very brief description of the lot and then ask for the bidding to start.